bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 - New option: Ghosts can see votes
 - New option: [Jackal](#豺狼) and [Sidekick](#跟班) have Impostor vision
 - New option: [Jester](#小丑) can sabotage
-- Changed FreePlay mode to not assign custom roles anymore
+- Changed Freeplay mode to not assign custom roles anymore
 - Fixed a bug with directional hats not using their flip image after a while

 **Version 2.6.3**